 The gardens today

 The Elizabeth and Byron Anderson Sculpture Garden wraps around historic Morrill Hall.
-Shaded by flowering greenery, winding footpaths lined with perennials and shrubs take visitors through works of primarily American twentieth and twenty-first century sculpture.
-Ranging in size and material, this collection of art represents the diverse character of modern and contemporary sculpture in a natural, accessible setting.
+Shaded by flowering greenery, winding footpaths take visitors through works of primarily twentieth and twenty-first century American sculpture.
+This ranging collection of art represents the diverse character of modern and contemporary sculpture in a natural, accessible setting.

 Current Exhibitions and Upcoming Events